lasagne20/Markdown-CRM/docs/Property-Types.md

 - Inline or block display
 - Reusable property definitions
 - Validation of nested fields
+- Can be used as parent property for automatic folder organization

 **Use Cases:** Addresses, social profiles, structured metadata

+**Note:** When used in `parent.property` or `parent.properties` configuration, files are automatically organized into folders based on the nested property value.

 ---